dart-archive/observe/README.md

 Support for marking objects as observable, and getting notifications when those objects are mutated.

-**Warning:** This library is experimental, and APIs are subject to change.

-This library is used to observe changes to [Observable][] types.
+This library is used to observe changes to [AutoObservable][] types.
 It also has helpers to make implementing and using [Observable][] objects easy.

 You can provide an observable object in two ways.
 The simplest way is to